-What people don’t know, is that your diet can have an impact on your bladder – and there are some simple interventions you can institute to make sure you are eating the most bladder-friendly diet possible.
+What most people don’t know is that your diet can have an impact on your bladder – and it's not difficult to make sure you are eating a bladder-friendly diet.

-For starters, you do want to eat a diet that supports a healthy weight.
-Carrying excess weight puts a strain on the muscles of the pelvic floor, and being a healthy weight is one of the most modifiable risk factors for incontinence.
+For starters, you need to eat a diet that supports a healthy weight.
+Carrying excess weight puts a strain on the muscles of the pelvic floor, making weight one of the most modifiable risk factors for incontinence.

-Second, don’t try and cut your fluid intake – this is actually counterproductive.
-When you don’t drink enough, your urine becomes concentrated, and highly concentrated urine can irritate he bladder surface, causing more frequent trips to the bathroom.
+Secondly, don’t try and cut your fluid intake as this is actually counterproductive.
+When you don’t drink enough, your urine becomes concentrated, and highly concentrated urine can irritate the bladder surface, causing more frequent trips to the bathroom.
 It also encourages the growth of bacteria, which could result in a bladder infection – and more incontinence.

 There are some foods that medical experts know to be bladder irritants, so if you have an incontinence problem, these are the foods you need to avoid:

-- Caffeine, which can be found in tea, coffee, chocolate, soft drinks and cough medicine
+• Caffeine, found in tea, coffee, chocolate, soft drinks and cough medicine

-It can be difficult to eat healthily when you eat out – often our eating is much more unconscious because we’re focused on the people we’re with, and on having a good time.
-So it takes some discipline to bear the following in mind:
+It can be difficult to eat healthily when you eat out – often our eating is much more unconscious because we’re focused on the people we’re with and on having a good time.
+Try to follow these suggestions:

-- Eat and drink as healthily as possible for the benefit of your condition
+• Eat and drink as healthily as possible for your condition

-- Don’t be afraid to leave food on your plate
+• Don’t be afraid to leave some food on your plate

 • Research local restaurants for healthier food items on the menu